l00sy4/Fiber-Wire/README.md

 - API hashing using Fowler-Noll-Vo functions

 - Payload Injection via chunking.
-Since the protection is RX, it does not support polymorphic payloads
+Since the protection is RX, it does not support polymorphic payloads (use ROP chains for a sleep mask!)

 - Execution using thread fibers